 My work attempts to capture these moments of enlightenment through visual equivalents of rhetorical and literary tropes including metaphor, metonymy and synecdoche.
 I was inspired by the work of Italian authors including Umberto Eco, Pier Paolo Pasolini and in particular Carlo Levi and his 33 essays written between the end of World War II and the early 1960s and published as Fleeting Rome.

 Rome is no longer the city of Bicycle Thieves, Roman Holiday, Umberto D and La Dolce Vita and one can hardly regret the loss of insanitary shanty-town dwellings and lives lived within unfinished apartment complexes.
-Conversely, noisy traffic-choked streets and the attendant trappings of a supersaturated tourist-focused city may cause one to despair of imbibing the essence of Romanitas that permeates such films and novels.
+Conversely, noisy traffic-choked streets and the attendant trappings of a supersaturated tourist-focused city may cause one to despair of ever again imbibing the essence of Romanitas that permeates such films and novels.

 “There are things that stay in their places, occupy their particular spaces, and live their lives so naturally and so truthfully that they are invisible.
 The everyday eye passes over them without quite seeing them.
 We walk past them, we look at them, and we fail to perceive them, perhaps because they are so much a part of the world not distinct from the whole: like a column or a cornice, necessary and hidden, in a harmonious piece of architecture, or a single world that blends in with the rest of a complete sentence.
 To see them is a discovery, a leap into a different dimension of existence: when we do, another world opens up to us: the entirely real world of continuity.”

 Plants and Seeds (Piante e Semi) Carlo Levi 1958.